 If you are pursuing a double major or an additional degree, you may be able to satisfy the capstone requirement with a capstone course or thesis in your other major/degree if it allows you to explore the theme of your individualized major.

-Note: You must get advanced approval from the IMJR director and your primary advisor to pursue an alternative capstone.
+Note: You must get advance approval from the IMJR director and your primary advisor to pursue an alternative capstone.